frankie-mceyes/regexer.sh/README.md

 # regexery.sh
-A simple tool to simplify the making of a regex query
+A script made to simplify the creation of a regex query.

 # Quick explanation
 The tool takes a string as input via command line parameter, it expects only one parameter for the time.